megaease/easeprobe/README.md

 The feature probe the CPU, Memory, and Disk usage, if one of them exceeds the threshold, then mark the host as status down.

 > Note:
-> - The thresholds are **OR** condition, if one of them exceeds the threshold, then mark the host as status down.
+> - The thresholds are **OR** conditions, if one of them exceeds the threshold, then mark the host as status down.
 > - The Host needs remote server have the following command: `top`, `df`, `free`, `awk`, `grep`, `tr`, and `hostname` (check the [source code](./probe/host/host.go) to see how it works).
 > - The disk usage only check the root disk.